Thoracoscopy

 If you are undergoing a thoracoscopy, you should know how to prepare and what to expect during and after the procedure:[1]

 - You will undergo imaging studies, usually a combination of an X-ray, a CT scan, an ultrasound, or an MRI, before the procedure.
-This helps the surgeon identify the areas that need to be investigated with the camera or sampled for a biopsy.
+This helps the surgeon identify the areas that must be investigated with the camera or sampled for a biopsy.
 For a treatment procedure, the image helps guide the surgeon’s instruments.

 - An anesthesiologist will either administer general anesthesia or a sedative to get you ready for the procedure.